 Bulk editing & report automation

-Limited automation; edits often manual
+Limited automation; edits are often manual

 Bulk operations and ability to automate updates